KennthShang/PhaGCN2.0/README.md

 # Usage (example)
-Here we present an example to show how to run PhaGCN.
+Here we present an example to show how to run PhaGCN2.
 We support a file named "contigs.fa" in the Github folder and it contain contigs simulated from E. coli phage.
 The only command that you need to run is

 ```bash
 $ python run_Speed_up.py --contigs contigs.fa --len 8000